znmahbub/SVCJ-Deribit-Inverse-Options-Pricer/docs/code_documentation.md

 ### Changing filtering or weights

 Filtering rules are implemented in `calibration.filter_liquid_options`.
 They can be configured via the `BatchConfig.filter_rules` dictionary in `batch_runner.py`.
-Weighting is controlled by `WeightConfig`, which allows down‑weighting by spread, vega and open interest with configurable exponents.
-Changing these values will affect the objective function in calibration, so document your choices when publishing results.
+Weighting is controlled by `WeightConfig`, which allows weighting by spread, vega and open interest with configurable exponents.

 ### Performance considerations

 * **FFT resolution** – `FFTParams.N` and `eta` determine the resolution and range of the strike grid.
 Larger `N` increases accuracy but increases computation time approximately as `O(N log N)`.
 * **Dynamic centering** – Setting `dynamic_b=True` in pricing functions centres the log‑strike grid around the median strike of each expiry bucket, improving interpolation quality and reducing the required grid size.
 * **Parallelism** – The number of worker threads `n_workers` should be chosen to match your hardware.
 Each worker processes a contiguous chunk of snapshots and should not oversubscribe CPU cores, especially when BLAS libraries spawn internal threads.
-Limiting internal threads via environment variables (e.g. `OMP_NUM_THREADS=1`) can improve overall throughput.
+Limiting internal threads via environment variables (e.g. `OMP_NUM_THREADS=1`) can improve overall speed.
 * **Flush frequency** – The `save_every_n_files` parameter controls how often the workbook is flushed to disk.
 Smaller values reduce the amount of work lost on interruption but increase I/O overhead.

----

-## Cross‑reference: notebooks → modules

-* `pricing_examples.ipynb` → `inverse_fft_pricer.price_inverse_option` and the reference pricers.
-* `calibration_example.ipynb` → `calibration.filter_liquid_options`, `calibration.calibrate_model`, `calibration.price_dataframe`.
-* `calibrate_all_to_excel.ipynb` → `batch_runner.run_all_snapshots_to_excel`, `snapshot_job.process_snapshot_to_payload`, and `results_store.flush_workbook_atomic`.

----

-## Conclusion

-The project is structured to separate pricing, data handling, calibration, persistence and orchestration.
-Understanding the responsibilities of each module should make it straightforward to extend the pipeline to new models, new markets or new output formats while maintaining reproducibility and stability.